ekiidx/pb-cle/README.md

 - Create events system like facebook events.
 - Create profile pages like facebook.

-The site is built using [Laravel](https://laravel.com) with [Vue.js](https://vuejs.org) and [Inertia](https://inertiajs.com).
+The site was built using [Laravel](https://laravel.com) with [Vue.js](https://vuejs.org) and [Inertia](https://inertiajs.com).
 I wanted to build something with some react-ability, resembling a reddit like system.
 I also wanted to challenge myself.